iszczesniak/cpp/memory/index.md

 temporary place at the top of the stack, which was easy to locate with the stack register -- that was an advantage.
-A disadvantage it was to copy the result from the temporary place to its destination, e.g., a variable that was assigned the result.
+A disadvantage it was to copy the result from the temporary place to its destination, e.g., a variable that was initialized with the result.

 The modern call convention allows the place for the return value be allocated anywhere in memory (not only on the stack, but also on the